LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/migrating-to-enhanced-agent-workspace.md

 ### Q: What if I am using messaging and chat in the same operation?
 A: This update applies only to messaging customers.
-If you are using messaging and chat; you will receive both types of conversations in two separate workspaces: 1) Agent workspace for chat, for all chat conversations; and 2) the enhanced agent workspace for messaging, for all messaging conversations.
+If you are using messaging and chat; you will receive both types of conversations in two separate workspaces: 1) Agent workspace for chat, for all chat conversations; and 2) the enhanced Agent Workspace for messaging, for all messaging conversations.
 You will easily be able to navigate between the two workspaces and the icons on the side bar will display notifications for incoming messages per workspace.
 Check out the new experience.

 ### Q: What will happen after Sept 14th, 2020?
-A: Upon login, all your users will automatically see the enhanced agent workspace for messaging and will be able to use all its tools and functionalities.
+A: Upon login, all your users will automatically see the enhanced Agent Workspace for messaging and will be able to use all its tools and functionalities.
 All conversations and configurations made on your old workspace will be transferred automatically to the enhanced workspace with no interruptions.

 ### Q: That date is not good for me?
 A: If you have a problem with that date and would like an extention, please contact your account manager.